Embassy of Iraq, London: Other offices

+History

-Whilst preparing for the re-opening of the embassy in 2005 Iraqi diplomats found numerous guns, ammunition and surveillance equipment hidden in the embassy.
+Whilst preparing for the re-opening of the embassy in 2005, Iraqi diplomats found numerous guns, ammunition and surveillance equipment hidden in the embassy.
 It is assumed that these were left over from Iraqi agents during the Saddam Hussein-era.
 Iraqi agents had been implicated in several attempted assassinations in the capital during the 1970s–1980s, including the assassination of former Iraqi Prime Minister Abd ar-Razzaq an-Naif in 1978.